Blocking Baidu and Yandex Search Spiders

 UPDATE:

-We have updated the file to include the Sosospider which we found repeatedly ‘hitting a server’.
+We have updated the file to include the Sosospider which we found repeatedly ‘hitting our server’.

 Hey Vincent,